Dr. Jörg-Rüdiger Sack, born

 Laboratory.
 He has been a member of NSERC's Committee on

-Research Partnerships and is currently a member of the
+Research Partnerships and a member of the

 Committee on Grants and Scholarships

 and has been Group Chair for